Madi3456/Group-15/team/m3/roles.md

 <br>
 2.)
 Inserted images/icons for the Freelit logo and social media links along the bottom(Facebook, Instagram, and Twitter)
 <br>
 3.)
-Updated the UI-Diagram with the most recent image of the Sign-In/Login-In page(UI Diagram)
+Updated the ui-diagrams.md with the most recent image of the Sign-In/Login-In page(UI Diagram)
 </p>